EDUCBA

 Conclusion

-Therefore, in this article, we have seen how to create an XSLT stylesheet for the tokenize function and with a simple example, we had gone through how to split a comma-delimited string from the source document into individual elements.
-This makes things easier when it required comma eliminations.
+Therefore, we have seen how to create an XSLT stylesheet for the tokenize function in this article.
+With a simple example, we have divided a comma-delimited string from the source document into individual elements.
+This makes things easier when it requires comma eliminations.

 Recommended Articles